 On a typical launch day I get up at 5am, but I’m hardly well-rested.
 After a 10-hour shift the day before, I toss and turn all night, worried that I’ve slept in and will forget to do something.
 I wake up constantly, thinking of things that still need to be done.

-There was a ton of work leading up to putting out Designed to Sell.
+There was a ton of work leading up to putting out a new product.
 It had an all-new design and a new checkout system.
 It’s a more detailed and comprehensive product than we’ve built in quite some time.

 At one point a few days earlier our team was exchanging emails in the middle of the night, both pacific time and east coast time.
 But then a crazy thing happened: we delivered the product to the world, and everything worked as it should.
 There were lots of happy customers and no major snafus.
 Yay.

 Why do you do the kind of work you’ve chosen?
 For me, I want to build.
 Why struggle to create and deliver?
 Because it’s fun and meaningful.

 “I want to be remembered as a person who wasn’t afraid to start things.” -Tina Roth Eisenberg